<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=118459&amp;fmt=gif">

 Rick Labian

 Rick Labian lives by the Golden Rule – he is guided by what is best for his clients and treats others as he would like to be treated.
 Rick acts as an advisor and advocate for his clients, helping to identify goals for their benefit programs and building a strategic plan together.
-Rick has a rich history with NIS.
-He has worked for NIS for over 20 years, leading the Eastern region.
-Rick is the manager and leads the FBC Client Management Team.
-Rick’s leadership and experience aids our internal staff and all of NIS’ FBC clients.
+As manager of the FBC Client Management Team, Rick’s leadership and experience aids our internal staff and NIS’ FBC clients.
 Rick is a licensed insurance agent and is ACA certified through the National Association of Health Underwriters.